TOAD-Joey/TOAD-DA-Sync-Backup/README.md

 **3.** You can now manage the plugin from your DirectAdmin admin account

 ## Changelog
+**v1.2** - April 4, 2016
+- Lowered requirements for ionCube loader
+- Version 4.0 or greater of the ionCube Loader is required (was version 5.0)
+- Updated manual backup
+- Minor bug fixes

 **v1.1** - March 30, 2016
 - Added custom SSH port support
 - New settings admin page